22. NLP - Basic Techniques to Analyze Text Data#

 SpaCy: This library is known for its advanced NLP capabilities and efficient performance.
 SpaCy is designed to handle large volumes of text, and its features include named entity recognition, part-of-speech tagging, dependency parsing, and sentence segmentation.
 Its flexibility and speed make it ideal for production-grade NLP tasks [Vasiliev, 2020].

 Gensim: This is a robust open-source vector space modeling and topic modeling toolkit.
 Gensim is designed to handle large text collections using data streaming and incremental algorithms, which is different from most other scientific software packages that only target batch and in-memory processing.
-It’s especially good for tasks that involve topic modeling and document similarity analysis.
+It is especially good for tasks that involve topic modeling and document similarity analysis.

 TextBlob: This library simplifies text processing tasks by providing a consistent API for diving into common NLP tasks such as part-of-speech tagging, noun phrase extraction, sentiment analysis, and more.
 TextBlob is very beginner-friendly and is an excellent choice for basic NLP tasks and for people getting started with NLP in Python.